-High School Summer Design Camp offered at Ohio Northern University: Your Path to Becoming a Graphic Designer
+High School Summer Design Camp offered at Ohio Northern University: Your Path To Becoming a Graphic Designer

-April—Graphic design is the art of visualizing ideas.
+February—Graphic design is the art of visualizing ideas.
 It is everywhere, touching everything we do, everything we see and everything we buy.
 For high school students wanting to know what goes on in design school, here is your opportunity to learn about the challenging field of graphic design.

 The camp will embark on an exciting journey to explore the fundamentals of visual communication.
-Working in teams, students will redesign a nonprofit visual identity, including the logo, through a combination of research activities.
+Working in teams and individually, students will redesign a business’s visual identity, including the logo, through a combination of research activities.
 Students will learn how a variety of visual elements and methods convey an identity, such as color, typeface, illustration and photography.
 Students also will work together to understand the organization’s market, gather research on the identity, develop design criteria based on that research, develop alternative versions of a new identity, refine one version as the final design solution, and present a formal presentation of their design solution.

 Expressing the importance of the design process, Prof. Brit Rowe explained, “Morning sessions will be devoted to a series of short presentations and exercises intended to foster a sense of community and common purpose among students.
 And generally the afternoon sessions will be spent working in teams on the project that examines design and the value of design.”